e-sensing/sits/README.md

 For more information, please see the on-line book [“SITS: Data analysis and machine learning for data cubes using satellite image timeseries”](https://e-sensing.github.io/sitsbook/).

+### References

+#### Selection of papers that use sits

+-   \[1\] Rolf Simoes, Michelle Picoli, et al., “Land use and cover maps for Mato Grosso State in Brazil from 2001 to 2017”.
+Sci Data 7, 34 (2020).

+-   \[2\] Michelle Picoli, Gilberto Camara, et al., “Big Earth Observation Time Series Analysis for Monitoring Brazilian Agriculture”.
+ISPRS Journal of Photogrammetry and Remote Sensing, 2018.
+DOI: 10.1016/j.isprsjprs.2018.08.007

+-   \[3\] Karine Ferreira, Gilberto Queiroz et al., Earth Observation Data Cubes for Brazil: Requirements, Methodology and Products.
+    Remote Sens.
+2020, 12, 4033.

+#### Papers that describe software used in sits

+We thank the authors of these papers for making their code available to be used in sits.

+-   \[4\] Appel, Marius, and Edzer Pebesma, “On-Demand Processing of Data Cubes from Satellite Image Collections with the Gdalcubes Library.”
+Data 4 (3): 1–16, 2020.

+-   \[5\] Karim, Fazle, Somshubra Majumdar, Houshang Darabi, and Shun Chen, “LSTM Fully Convolutional Networks for Time Series Classification.”
+IEEE Access 6: 1662–9, 2018.

+-   \[6\] Pelletier, Charlotte, Geoffrey I. Webb, and Francois Petitjean.
+“Temporal Convolutional Neural Network for the Classification of Satellite Image Time Series.”
+Remote Sensing 11 (5), 2019.

+-   \[7\] Wehrens, Ron and Kruisselbrink, Johannes.
+“Flexible Self-Organising Maps in kohonen 3.0”.
+Journal of Statistical Software, 87, 7 (2018).

 ## How to contribute